rdlauer/articles/blues/triangulation/triangulation.md

 "tri_points": 3,
 ```

-Which, again, when plotted on a map, comes shockingly close to landing on my house:
+Which, again, when plotted on a map, comes shockingly close to landing on my location:

 ![triangulation with wi-fi notecard](triangulation-wifi-notecard.png)

 ## Summary

-While GPS is the de facto standard for identifying the precise location of an IoT device, the Notecard's triangulation capabilities provide options when either GPS isn't available, low-power requirements are dictated, or when one or more Wi-Fi access points are available.
+While GPS is the de facto standard for identifying the precise location of an IoT device, and should be the first option when gathering location data, the Notecard's triangulation capabilities provide options when GPS isn't available.

-Wi-Fi triangulation FTW! 📍🗺
+Happy Mapping with the Notecard and Notehub! 📍🗺